sportngin/image_science/README.txt

 * http://rubyforge.org/projects/seattlerb

-NOTE: This fork is derived from https://github.com/Asynchrony/image_science which is a fork of the original project converted to not use RubyInline, which requires a compiler to be installed at runtime.
+NOTE: This fork is derived from https://github.com/Asynchrony/image_science which is a fork of the original project converted to not use RubyInline.

+Unfortunately, the Asynchrony fork is not maintained anymore, but the desire to still use image_science without using RubyInline is real.
+RubyInline requires a compiler at runtime, which greatly increases the surface area of the production application, and is generally much less secure.

 == DESCRIPTION: